-CGP workbooks Whole school CGP intervention boosters made a significant impact to COVID's 'lost learning' in reading, maths and GPS across school.
-B) Wider strategies (for exa ample, related to attendance, behaviour, wellbeing) Activity Review of Impact ATTENDANCE: To buy into additional EWO support to monitor attendance and support school to improve attendance figures A focus on improving attendance for the most disadvantaged pupils.
-This is having some impact although there needs to be continued focus on it due to the impact of the pandemic.
-We engage with parents to support and encourage their pupils to attend school.
+b) Wider strategies (for example, related to attendance, behaviour, wellbeing) Activity Review of Impact ATTENDANCE: A focus on improving attendance for the most To buy into additional EWO disadvantaged pupils.
+This is having some impact although support to monitor there needs to be continued focus on it due to the impact of attendance and support the pandemic. school to improve We engage with parents to support and encourage their attendance figures pupils to attend school.
 We communicate to establish barriers and how to overcome them and to put in supportive planning.
 A Brief Attendance Leaflet was designed and shared with parents.
 EWO services bought in additionally to monitor attendance.
 Penalty Charge notices have been issued.
 Office Administrator received additional training from EWO.
-SCHOOL IMPROVEMENT: Juniper Clerking Attendance badges bought for 95-100% termly attendance.
-Additional Juniper Clerking sessions nought in to support the school due to the involvement of the LA's Improvement Board (IB).
-WELL-BEING: Residential / Educational Visits All year 6 pupils had the opportunity to attend the residential, accompanied by the Head teacher and one governor.
+Attendance badges bought for 95-100% termly attendance.

+SCHOOL IMPROVEMENT: Juniper Clerking Additional Juniper Clerking sessions nought in to support the school due to the involvement of the LA's Improvement Board (IB).
+WELL-BEING: Residential / Educational Visits All year 6 pupils had the opportunity to attend the residential, accompanied by the Headteacher and one governor.
 Pupils were able to develop self-control, confidence, social skills, motivation, and resilience through a range of extreme activities.
 They could respond to setbacks, work well with others, build relationships, manage emotions, and cope with difficult situations.
 WELL-BEING: School Uniform The school uniform policy was amended to reflect the change in current circumstances to make it more affordable to all but particularly to those who are disadvantaged.
 Parent survey shared regarding school ties.